WAVDL/wavdl.github.io/index.md

 layout: default
 title: Billy Van Der Laar
 ---
-# {{ "Hello World!" | downcase }}
+# Hi!

-This is my new website/blog!
+This is my new website.
 It's still under construction, but I'll have more here soon.

 {% include blog.html %}